 The data presented in this report underscores the pressing need for concerted efforts and innovative solutions to address Michigan's childcare challenge comprehensively.
-To read the full report visit lansingchamber.org/business-resources and click on the Child Care Resources tab.

-For additional information on childcare, please contact LRCC talent development manager Sarah Bakken at sbakken@lansingchamber.org. •
+For additional information on childcare, please contact LRCC talent development manager Sarah Bakken at sbakken@lansingchamber.org.